ericsonga/APCSAReview/_sources/TimedTests/Exercises.rst

       :answer_e: Prints alternating characters from beginning and end of the string.
       :correct: a
       :feedback_a: This method prints the reversed string.
-      :feedback_b: Incorrect, this method prints the parameter reversed.
+      :feedback_b: Incorrect, this method prints the string reversed.
-      :feedback_c: Incorrect, this method prints the parameter reversed.
+      :feedback_c: Incorrect, this method prints the string reversed.
-      :feedback_d: Incorrect, this method prints the parameter reversed.
+      :feedback_d: Incorrect, this method prints the string reversed.
-      :feedback_e: Incorrect, this method prints the parameter reversed.
+      :feedback_e: Incorrect, this method prints the string reversed.

-      What does the function ''mystery'' do?
+      What does the function ``mystery`` do?

       .. code-block:: java

-         public void mystery (String tester)
+         public void mystery(String tester)
          {
-           for (int i = tester.length(); i >= 0; i--)
+           for (int i = tester.length() - 1; i >= 0; i--)
            {
                System.out.print(tester.charAt(i));
            }